davidrg/ckwin/README.md

 Major features include:
  * More than [40 terminal emulations](#supported-terminal-emulations)
- * Virtual Terminal connections over SSH, Telnet (including TLS support), rlogin, modem, serial port, named pipe and pty
+ * Virtual Terminal connections over SSH, Telnet (including TLS support), rlogin, modem, serial port, named pipe and pty.
+Additionally, LAT and CTERM are supported if you've got Pathworks installed, and NetBIOS is supported on OS/2.
  * Scriptable file transfer via Kermit, X/Y/Z Modem, HTTP, HTTPS, FTP and FTPS protocols
  * International character set translation
- * Pathworks supported for LAT and CTERM Virtual Terminal connections.
-   Can optionally be built with SuperLAT support as well (not enabled by default)

 From 2013 until August 2024 this project was developed under the name *C-Kermit for Windows* but the decision has been made to switch back to the